nodo-dot/easy-comments/README.md

 # Easy Comments

-Free PHP script to add inline comments to web pages.
+**Easy Comments** is a **free PHP script** to add inline comments to web pages.

-Comments are stored in flat ASCII data files.
-Hence, no database is required.
-The script can send a brief notification whenever a user adds a new comment; if the server supports sending mail.
-However, this feature is disabled by default.
+Comments are stored in flat ASCII data files in the same folder with the file to which the comments apply.
+Hence, there is absolutely no need for any cryptic database voodoo.
+The script can send a brief notification whenever a new comment is posted and  the server has access to PHP's internal `mail()` function.
+This feature is disabled by default.
+You may have to change the format of `$eco_from` if you fail to receive the mail.

-Change `$eco_note = 'n'` to `$eco_note = 'y'` to enable and then configure `$eco_mail` and `$eco_from` to match your settings.
-In case you never receive the mail you may have to adjust the format of `$eco_from`.

-To enable comments you need to link the script first, e.g. `include('/path/to/eco.php);` where you want the comments to appear.
-Adding `$eco_this = 'n'` above the line referencing `eco.php` disables comments for the given page.
+A typical reference to the script would look something like `include ('/path/to/eco.php);`and goes where you want the comments to appear.
+If you enabled comments for all pages but then want to exclude some files, you can do so by adding `$eco_this = 'n'` above the reference.

 You can post an admin reply by entering the values of `$eco_apfx` and `$eco_asfx` into the name field.
-For example, if you set `eco_apfx = joe` and `eco_asfx = root` you would enter `joeroot` (without space) and your reply appear as `root # ...` rather than `joe $ ...`
+For example, if you set `eco_apfx = joe` and `eco_asfx = root` you would enter `joeroot` without space.
+Your reply will then appear as `root # ...` rather than `joe $ ...`

 Basic formatting is supplied via CSS.
-You may find it convenient to add the contents of `eco.css` to your existing default style sheet.
+It may be more convenient to add the contents of `eco.css` to an existing style sheet.

 [Script homepage](http://phclaus.com/php-scripts/easy-comments/)